diojer/vault/Personal Readings/Is Zoning the Solution to the UK Housing Crisis.md

 		- Access
 		- Layout
 - PIP is confined to sites that are unlikely to provoke substantial community interest
-- Planning rules are committee-led.
+- Planning evals are committee-led.
 ### Evaluation
 - Risk
 	- Risk could be reduced, but there are still uncertainties relating to brownfield redevelopment and the technical details approval stage